 A survey of methods and results in the study of natural language syntax, phonology, semantics, historical change, and dialect variation.
 English is the primary language of investigation, but facts from other languages are introduced as appropriate.

-Note: Only one of the following two courses may be credited toward the baccalaureate degree in Communication Sciences: CS 0108; English 108
+Note: Only one of the following two courses may be credited toward the baccalaureate degree in Communication Sciences: Communication Science 0108; English 0108.

 This course will investigate language and race in order to evaluate accurately and objectively many common beliefs about the connections between the two.
 We will demonstrate how all languages systematically organize sounds, grammar, and meanings with a special emphasis on the structure of African American English.
 We will investigate how particular ways of speaking may or may not affect one's thought patterns or social identity, and study public policy issues involving language and race.